Skip to main content

 If you have a machine with 12GB+ VRAM and you're currently paying for cloud AI coding subscriptions, actually test local inference.
 The gap may be smaller than you expect.

-See the full breakdown of what hardware you need in Which GPU do you actually need for local AI?, the full list of supported local providers in Bodega One, and the Local LLM Guide, a ranked comparison of 30+ models with SWE-bench scores, VRAM requirements, and license info for every tier.
+See the full breakdown of what hardware you need in Which GPU do you actually need for local AI?, the full list of supported local providers in Bodega One Code, and the Local LLM Guide, a ranked comparison of 30+ models with SWE-bench scores, VRAM requirements, and license info for every tier.

 Ready to own your tools?